Sell Sapphires at Best Market Value

 The original “true blue,” sapphire is one of the world’s most valuable gemstones.
 It’s one of the world’s most popular gems too since its rich velvety blue color delights the eye and soothes the spirit.
-But what if you have sapphire jewelry that you’ve inherited or been given that doesn’t suit your style?
-You need to make sure that you do everything you can to sell sapphire jewelry at the best price.

 The most important quality factor for sapphire is color: the best sapphires have a rich, saturated vivid blue.
 A common myth is that sapphires should have a dark navy blue color: these dark sapphires actually sell for much less than sapphires with a medium blue color.
 The second most important value factor is clarity, with sapphires that are transparent with no obvious inclusions being the most valuable.
 Sapphires with a hazy transparency from microscopic inclusions can still sell for a high price because it helps to make the color glow with intensity.
 Buyers also prefer sapphires that have been well cut to show brilliance and an even color across the gem.